Tuesday 17 December 1940

 Anna Prucnal is born in Warsaw, Poland.
-After the Nazis kill her father, she is raised by her mother.
+After the Germans kill her father, she is raised by her mother.
 She later studies at the Studencki Teatr Satyryków, in Warsaw and becomes a top Polish actress and singer.

-The Lend Lease idea floated by President Roosevelt, as everyone knows, becomes Great Britain's primary source of funding its military operations during World War II (together with low-interest loans).
+The Lend-Lease idea floated by President Roosevelt, as everyone knows, becomes Great Britain's primary source of funding its military operations during World War II (together with low-interest loans).
 In essence, the British fight while the Americans pay their expenses - sort of like mercenaries.
 The lending mechanism continues even after the war, and repayments do not commence until 1950.
 Supposed to take place in 50 annual installments, the repayments pose a tremendous burden on the British economy, especially during the early years when the national debt is 200% of GDP.

 One can draw a direct line from their debt repayments to the British devaluations of the pound sterling in the 1960s.
 These contribute to the destruction of the traditional international currency framework of fixed exchange rates (eliminated under US President Richard Nixon).
 The British government even is forced, during the 1970s, to seek relief from the International Monetary Fund, a source of funding usually reserved for Third World countries.
 However, to its eternal credit, Great Britain does finally pay off the debt discussed today, on 17 December 1940, with its final payment made to the United States on 31 December 2006.